-If you hear a loud scraping sound that sounds like metal on metal, there is probably something wrong with the blower wheel.
+If you hear a loud scraping sound that sounds like metal on metal, there is probably something faulty with the blower wheel.
 If you hear a sound like this, turn off your furnace right away and call Service Experts Heating & Air Conditioning to check out the furnace.
 There are numerous things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
-Second, it might be that the blower wheel is fractured and will need replacement.
+Second, it might be that the blower wheel is fractured and will require replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

 If there is a loud pop when your furnace kicks on, there are several things that could be taking place.
-Two regular culprits are a dirty furnace burner or ignitor.
+Two regular culprits are a dusty furnace burner or ignitor.
 A dirty furnace burner or ignitor could prevent the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will create the loud bang you hear.
-This could result in a safety issue, especially if one of these small explosions caused the heat exchanger to crack.
-Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very costly.
+This could result in a safety problem, especially if one of these small explosions caused the heat exchanger to crack.
+Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very expensive.

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is not functioning properly.
-A seasonal furnace tune-up will help identify these issues before they become big problems.
+A seasonal furnace tune-up will help identify these issues before they become larger problems.